-Our menus are changed on a rolling three week basis unless there are special events.
+Our menus are changed on a rolling three-week basis unless there are special events.
 The school menu is published on the school notice board outside each classroom.
 Please see the links below for a sample menu.
-In the Trinity term we aim to eat outside once a week when weather allows.
+In the Trinity term we aim to eat outside once a week when the weather allows.

 Where possible we use local suppliers and ethically source our produce.
 Our fish is all British and MSC so we can be sure that what we eat has come from a certified sustainable fishery.

-Our meat is welfare standard and come from Small Bones Butchers in Farnham.
+Our meat is welfare standard and comes from Small Bones Butchers in Farnham.

-We use free range eggs and Great Hookley Farm in Elstead supply all our dairy produce.
-Great Hookley Farm has been operating for over 50 years as an independent, family run business distributing dairy produce across Surrey and Hampshire.
+We use free-range eggs and Great Hookley Farm in Elstead to supply all our dairy produce.
+Great Hookley Farm has been operating for over 50 years as an independent, family-run business distributing dairy produce across Surrey and Hampshire.

 Fresh bread is supplied by Liphook Bakery.
 Fruit is available at all times and comes from our local fruit and veg man Steve in Alton.

-Meals are taken in the dining room looked over by the School’s resident Bison.
+Meals are taken in the Dining Hall.
 Reception children join children in Years 1 and 2 and eat together with lunches served ‘family style’ by a member of staff.
 Years 3-8 follow in later with lunch served refrectory style.
 Top years are also offered salad as an optional choice.

-Years 5-8 eat lunch in the school Dining Room where a cafeteria system operates.
+Years 5-8 eat lunch in the school Dining Hall where a cafeteria system operates.
 A register of attendance is taken for children in Years 3 to 8.

 Low Tea is served to all pupils in Years 5- 8 who are staying in school for Prep.
 It is similar to morning break and includes sandwiches, biscuits, cake and fruit.

-Any specific dietary issues should be directed in writing to your child’s class teacher.
+Any specific dietary issues should be directed in writing to the School Nurse.

 Amesbury is a ‘Nut Free Zone’ by aspiration and expectation.
 We do not want anyone to bring onto the school estate any products containing nuts and we have a number of control measures in place to minimise risk.
 However, whilst the school does all that it reasonably can be expected to do in order to minimise risk, it cannot guarantee that all risks can be eliminated.